 Emerging Health Benefits of Traditional Dried Fruit

-This webcast will review the most recent data on the health benefits and bioactive compounds found in traditional dried fruit (TDF) and discuss their nutrient content compared to their fresh counterparts.
-Product development utilizing TDF will be discussed.
+This webcast reviews the most recent data on the health benefits and bioactive compounds found in traditional dried fruit (TDF) and discuss their nutrient content compared to their fresh counterparts.
+Product development utilizing TDF is also discussed.
 TDF have been mistakenly considered cariogenic.
 Research has shown that they reduce plaque and adherence of biofilm on the surface of teeth.
 Consumption of TDF as a snack may provide protective benefits to the teeth.
 Foods rich in dietary fiber or specific nutraceuticals have been shown to reduce the risk of Type 2 diabetes.
 Recent studies indicate that daily consumption of TDF reduces levels of HgA1C, improving blood and glucose control.
 Regular intake of TDF may reduce risk of developing Type 2 diabetes.

 TDF are high in fiber and have a moderate glycemic index (GI), which may promote satiety better than other low-fiber, high GI snacks.
 TDF produced greater satiety between means compared to other snacks (potato chips, cookies) thus reducing daily calorie consumption.
 Consumption of TDF as snacks may support appetite and weight control, reducing the risk for obesity.
 TDF contain significant amounts of bioactive phytochemicals, which may provide desirable health benefits beyond basic nutrition.
 Evidence suggests that health benefits of traditional dried fruit may be attributed to the synergistic effects of phytochemicals present in whole foods.
 This webcast will cover current research on phytochemicals in TDF on the prevention of chronic disease and focus on the molecular targets.